How to Keep Your Dog Entertained While Working from Home (And Actually Enjoy It!)

 Easy 5-Minute Brain Games

-• Hide treats around the room and let your dog sniff them out
+• Treat hunt: Hide a handful of treats around the room while your dog waits, then release her to sniff them out.

 Indoor Dog Activities for Those Impossible Days

-Some days, outdoor exercise is off the table it’s pouring rain, you’re slammed, or it’s just not happening.
-That’s when indoor enrichment really earns its keep.
+Some days, outdoor exercise simply isn’t happening.
+It’s raining sideways, you’re slammed with back-to-back calls, or you just don’t have bandwidth.
+That’s exactly when indoor enrichment earns its keep.

-• Hide-and-seek have your dog stay while you hide, then call them to find you
+• Hide-and-seek: Have your dog wait in another room while you hide, then call her to find you.
+Most dogs absolutely love this.

 Teach Your Dog That Rest Is Actually the Goal